magnumjs/mag.js/examples/README.md

 [Todo JSBin example](http://jsbin.com/xegejosuju/edit)

-We are binding our list to the class list in the TR - more about lists here:
+We are binding our list to the class list in the OL - more about lists here:

-Lists should have their own container and they are the template for all preceding items.
+Lists should have their own container and they are the template for all iterating items.

 ###Coming soon:
 Introductory section on Components